MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 - **Simplified File Access**: With a set working directory, you can use relative file paths (e.g., read.csv("data.csv")) instead of full paths.

-- **Easier Data Import/Export**: Files can be easily imported or exported without needing to specify full file paths.
+- **Easier Data Import/Export**: Files can be easily imported or exported without specifying full file paths.

 - **Reduced Path Errors**: Setting a working directory minimizes errors related to incorrect file paths, especially in team projects.

-- **Project Organization**: It encourages better project structure, making it easier to manage and maintain files.
+- **Project Organization**: It encourages better project structure, making managing and maintaining files easier.

 #### How to Set a Working Directory
 Usually, the WD is the folder where our script and data are stored, and where we want to add the results of our analyses.